Child performance licences

 Child performance licences latest

 East Sussex will issue licences where fully completed applications give 10 clear working days notice during this time.
-(Every endeavour will be made to issue all children’s licences where possible within reasonable expectations).
+Every endeavour will be made to issue all children’s licences where possible within reasonable expectations.
 We will return incomplete applications.

-• do not have to miss school
+- have to miss school

 Applying for a licence

-The person responsible for the production must apply 21 days before the first performance.
-Download and complete part 1 of the
+The person in charge of the production must apply 21 days before the first performance.
+Here’s what they need to do:

-• a declaration under section 38(1)(a) or (b) of the Children and Young Person Act 1963, stating that only a child can play the part
+- a declaration under section 38(1)(a) or (b) of the Children and Young Person Act 1963, stating that only a child can play the part

 What records need to be kept